apache/druid/docs/content/querying/lookups.md

    "table": "lookupTable", "keyColumn": "mykeyColumn", "valueColumn": "MyValueColumn", "tsColumn": "timeColumn"}]
  ```

-Proper funcitonality of Namespaced lookups requires the following extension to be loaded on the broker, peon, and historical nodes:
+Proper functionality of Namespaced lookups requires the following extension to be loaded on the broker, peon, and historical nodes:
 `io.druid.extensions:druid-namespace-lookup`

 ## Cache Settings